langurmonkey/website-source/content/blog/2011/new-version-255-particle-physics-simulator-out.md

 type = "post"
 +++

-I just submitted a **new version (v2.5.5) of the Particle Physics Simulator** to the Android Market, so you should be receiving it shortly to your devices.
+I just submitted a **new version (v2.5.5) of the Particle Physics Simulator** to the Android Market, so you should be receiving it shortly in your devices.
 This is a bugfix version:

 -  **Fixed bug** that prevented simulations in merger collisions mode from working properly.
 Thanks to Neil for reporting.
 -  Some minor **performance improvements** have been added that should make the simulator run more smoothly.